SrikarC6/PureArt/README.md

 ## How the API Works

 PureArt uses Apple's public **iTunes Search API** — no API key or authentication required.
-Search results include a thumbnail artwork URL which PureArt then modifies to request the maximum available resolution from Apple's CDN:
+Search results include a thumbnail artwork URL which PureArt then rewrites into a size-specific download URL:

 ```
+100x100bb.jpg      →  600x600bb.jpg
+100x100bb.jpg      →  1280x1280bb.jpg
 100x100bb.jpg      →  10000x10000bb.jpg
 ```

-Apple's CDN serves the highest resolution it has available for that specific release, typically between 1400×1400 and 3000×3000 pixels for most modern albums.
+For the `High` option, Apple's CDN still decides the final delivered resolution.
+PureArt requests the highest-resolution form of the URL, and Apple serves the best artwork it has available for that specific release.

 ---